anole-lang/anole/README.md

 Ice-lang is segrageted to about three parts, the front end, codegen and the virtual machine.

-+ [ ] Prompt undefined symbol, plan to use safe pop instead of pop at some operations
++ [ ] Prompt undefined symbol with the symbol's name, plan to implement it by backtracking in code
 + [ ] Complete use statement and try to design a package system
 + [ ] Support type convertion
 + [ ] Support threads and processes